Nico-Curti/plasticity/README.md

 model.fit(X)
 ```

+Now you have trained the model on the MNIST digit dataset and thus the internal neurons have reached a precise configuration state.
-You can also visualize the weights connections using the utility functions provided by the package as
+You can easily visualize the neuron-weights matrix using the (utility) function `view_weights` provided by the `utils` submodule.

 ```python